 The Bank appointed the Director, Member Services as the Seniors Champion.
-The Bank hosts an internal internet site that contains information about the Seniors Policy, the Seniors Champion Mandate, training presentations, the CBA commitment on joint accounts and powers of attorney, the Bank's Power of Attorney policy and procedures, and information about elder abuse.
+The Bank hosts an internal internet site that contains information about the Seniors Policy, the Seniors Champion mandate, training presentations, the CBA commitment on joint accounts and POA, the Bank's POA policy and procedures, and information about senior abuse.